 - 4D effects, such as “bugs” crawling under your seat, a “bee” stinging you in the back, and a “stink bug” unleashing his gas, highlight the show.

 - Unlike attractions such as Pirates of the Caribbean and The Haunted Mansion, It’s Tough to Be a Bug is the only movie-based attraction in the history of Walt Disney World to debut before the movie on which it is based.
-It’s Tough to Be a Bug opened with the Animal Kingdom on April 22, 1998, however A Bug’s Life was not released in theaters until November 25, 1998.
+It’s Tough to Be a Bug opened with the Animal Kingdom on April 22, 1998, however A Bug’s Life the movie released in theaters on November 25, 1998.

 - For the first year of its operation, It’s Tough to Be a Bug was located in “Safari Village” rather than “Discovery Island.”
 The name Discovery Island was previously utilized by the island in Bay Lake, behind Disney’s Contemporary Resort, which housed animal encounters from 1974 to 1999.